 Urinary incontinence is defined by the leakage of or the inability to hold urine.
 There are several reasons why a woman can be incontinent but the two most common forms of incontinence are Stress Incontinence and Urgency Incontinence.

-Urgency or Urge Incontinence means a sudden urge to urinate with little control of the bladder resulting in leakage.
-Also known as overactive bladder or detrusor muscle instability, it happens following uncontrolled contractions of the muscle around the bladder.
-The treatment is done with medication that relaxes the bladder muscle and surgery does not help.
+Urgency or Urge Incontinence reflects a sudden urge to urinate with little control of the bladder resulting in leakage.
+Also known as Overactive Bladder or Detrusor Muscle Instability, it happens following uncontrolled contractions of the muscle around the bladder.

 The symptoms that suggest Stress Urinary Incontinence are leakage of urine in any or several situations such as: cough, sneeze, physical exercise (jumping, running, squatting) sexual intercourse, etc. without the woman necessarily having felt that the bladder was full or that there was a need to go to toilet.

 Urge Incontinence presents more like a sudden feeling that one needs to go to the toilet but not quite making it on time.

 Physical examination may show a prolapsed bladder and urethra and leakage of urine on coughing.

 If the diagnosis is not clear, a test called Urodynamic Study may be necessary to differentiate between stress and urge incontinence.
 During the study a catheter is inserted in the bladder which is then filled with fluid.
 A sensor records the pressure inside the bladder and produces a chart that helps make the diagnosis.

 The treatment of urge incontinence is achieved by conservative measures.
 These involve a combination of life style changes that include weight loss, smoking cessation and reduction in caffeine intake, as well as the use of medication, the main ones being oestrogen and drugs that relax the bladder muscle.
 Surgery does not help.